marijnh/Eloquent-JavaScript/17_canvas.md

 If we draw a triangle at a positive x position, it would, by default, be in the place where triangle 1 is.
 A call to `flipHorizontally` first does a translation to the right, which gets us to triangle 2.
-It then scales, flipping the triangle back to position 3.
+It then scales, flipping the triangle over to position 3.
 This is not where it should be, if it were mirrored in the given line.
 The second `translate` call fixes this—it "cancels" the initial translation and makes triangle 4 appear exactly where it should.